Creating a new Internal Communication

 The type of Tile you want to create for this Internal Communication.
 Select the picklist and choose from:

-• Image: displays an image in the tile that links to the detail page for the Internal Communication.
+• Image: displays an image in the tile that links to the detail page for the Internal Communication

-1. Go to Setup > Object Manager
+1. Go to Setup , and select Internal Communication.

-4. In the Values Related List, select New.
+3. In the Values Related List, select New.

-5. Add the missing values exactly as given.
+4. Add the missing values exactly as given.

-6. Select Save.
+5. Select Save.

 External Website Url

-Displayed if you select Image Click Through or External Link as the Tile Type.
+Displays if you select Image Click Through or External Link as the Tile Type.

-Enter the full URL of the web page, in the form:
+Enter the full URL of the web page in the form:

 https://www.example.com